 Providing electricity off-grid is all about energy needs.
 The basis of it all, how many solar panels, how large of a battery bank, and how costly the system is going to be, all depend on how much energy that system needs to be able to provide on a typical day.
 Energy is kWh’s, so it comes down to how many kWh’s per day is needed, in particular in winter when it is generally hardest to produce that energy!

 Most off-grid systems use only solar panels (and possibly a backup generator) to provide energy to the system.
-In our part of Canada, in the middle of winter, one kilo-Watt of solar panels (4 typical panels) will produce just about 2.7 kWh of energy per average winter day.
+In our part of Canada, in the middle of winter, one kilo-Watt of solar panels (4 typical panels) will produce just about 1.33 kWh of energy per average winter day (twice that from spring through fall).
 Of course, some days it is more, and some it is less, this is an average for the month of December around here, with the panels mounted facing south, good sun exposure during the day, at a 60-degree tilt-angle.

 Each panel may be rated at 250 Watt, that does not mean it can run or provide the energy to run a 250 Watt load.
 PV module ratings are based on a standard (and very high) sunlight intensity, and a standard temperature.
 Conditions that are only found a few times a year at our latitude.
 Their 250 Watt rating is the power they can provide at a given instance, how much energy they produce will depend very much on the length of time that they provide power for, just like the energy used by our earlier light bulb depends on how long it is switched on for.